 Students are expected to attend all classes for which they are enrolled unless excused by the instructor.
 No extensions of vacation periods are given to students regardless of the location of their homes.
 Non-attendance of classes caused by late registration is considered the same as absence.
-Students are not allowed to attend classes for which they are not properly enrolled unless permitted by the instructor.
+Students are not allowed to attend classes for which they are not properly enrolled.